-For more information on how to access the 16-bit registers, refer to "Accessing 16-bit Registers" on page 92.

-Input Capture Trigger Source

-The main trigger source for the Input Capture unit is the Input Capture pin (ICP1).
+For more information on how to access the 16-bit registers refer to "Accessing 16-bit Registers" on page 89.
+Input Capture Pin Source The main trigger source for the Input Capture unit is the Input Capture pin (ICP1).
 Timer/Counter1 can alternatively use the Analog Comparator output as trigger source for the Input Capture unit.
 The Analog Comparator is selected as trigger source by setting the Analog Comparator Input Capture (ACIC) bit in the Analog Comparator Control and Status Register (ACSR).
 Be aware that changing trigger source can trigger a capture.
 The Input Capture Flag must therefore be cleared after the change.

-Both the Input Capture pin (ICP1) and the Analog Comparator output (ACO) inputs are sampled using the same technique as the T1 pin (Figure 38 on page 87).
+Both the Input Capture pin (ICP1) and the Analog Comparator output (ACO) inputs are sampled using the same technique as for the T1 pin (Figure 38 on page 84).
 The edge detector is also identical.
 However, when the noise canceler is enabled, additional logic is inserted before the edge detector, which increases the delay by four system clock cycles.
-Note that the input of the noise canceler and edge detector is always enabled unless the Timer/Counter is set in a Waveform Generation mode that uses ICR1 to define TOP.
+Note that the input of the noise canceler and edge detector is always enabled unless the Timer/Counter is set in a waveform generation mode that uses ICR1 to define TOP.
 An Input Capture can be triggered by software by controlling the port of the ICP1 pin.

-Noise Canceler

-The noise canceler improves noise immunity by using a simple digital filtering scheme.
-The noise canceler input is monitored over four samples, and all four must be equal for changing the output that, in turn, is used by the edge detector.
+Noise Canceler The noise canceler improves noise immunity by using a simple digital filtering scheme.
+The noise canceler input is monitored over four samples, and all four must be equal for changing the output that in turn is used by the edge detector.
 The noise canceler is enabled by setting the Input Capture Noise Canceler (ICNC1) bit in Timer/Counter Control Register B (TCCR1B).
-When enabled, the noise canceler introduces additional four system clock cycles of delay from a change applied to the input, to the update of the ICR1 Register.
+When enabled the noise canceler introduces additional four system clock cycles of delay from a change applied to the input, to the update of the ICR1 Register.
 The noise canceler uses the system clock and is therefore not affected by the prescaler.

-Using the Input Capture Unit

-The main challenge when using the Input Capture unit is to assign enough processor capacity for handling the incoming events.
+Using the Input Capture Unit The main challenge when using the Input Capture unit is to assign enough processor capacity for handling the incoming events.
 The time between two events is critical.
 If the processor has not read the captured value in the ICR1 Register before the next event occurs, the ICR1 will be overwritten with a new value.
 In this case the result of the capture will be incorrect.

-When using the Input Capture interrupt, the ICR1 Register should be read as early in the interrupt handler routine as possible.
+When using the Input Capture interrupt, the ICR1 Register should be read as early in the inter- rupt handler routine as possible.
 Even though the Input Capture interrupt has relatively high priority, the maximum interrupt response time is dependent on the maximum number of clock cycles it takes to handle any of the other interrupt requests.
 Using the Input Capture unit in any mode of operation when the TOP value (resolution) is actively changed during operation, is not recommended.
 Measurement of an external signal's duty cycle requires that the trigger edge is changed after each capture.
 Changing the edge sensing must be done as early as possible after the ICR1 Register has been read.
 After a change of the edge, the Input Capture Flag (ICF1) must be cleared by software (writing a logical one to the I/O bit location).
 For measuring frequency only, the clearing of the ICF1 Flag is not required (if an interrupt handler is used).

-Output Compare Units
+Output Compare Units The 16-bit comparator continuously compares TCNT1 with the Output Compare Register (OCR1x).
+If TCNT equals OCR1x the comparator signals a match.
+A match will set the Output Compare Flag (OCF1x) at the next timer clock cycle.
+If enabled (OCIE1x = 1), the Output Com-